victorcapile/hybrid-crowd/README.md

 # Hybrid-Crowd

 ## Overview
-Hybrid-Crowd is a blockchain-based crowdfunding application that allows users to create, fund and participate in projects with blockchain technology (as well as regular fiat money).
+Blockchain-based crowdfunding application that allows users to create, fund and participate in projects with blockchain technology (as well as regular fiat money).

 ## Features
 - Create a project with a funding goal and timeline